Our favourite dog-friendly restaurants in the Lake District

 You’ll have to stay in the bar area to eat here with your dog, but we couldn’t resist including such a Lake District local institution.
 The food is flamboyant and fabulous, with everything painstakingly chosen and created by an inventive team.
 Ambleside is a lovely place to wander while you wait for your table or you can really get your appetite going with a hike up Limestone beck, to enjoy views of lake Windermere and Esthwaite Water.

-Visit The Drunken Duck Inn >The Boot and Shoe, Greystoke
+The Boot and Shoe, Greystoke

 Let’s not get all picky about these restaurants actually being within the borders of the Lake District National Park - the Boot and Shoe is in every sense a classic Lakes pub.
 The food is good, with a simple-and-satisfying air, but is comfortably overshadowed by a selection of real ales that could lead you into a very long tasting afternoon.
 It’s dog friendly throughout and sits right on a village green, where people have idled away over a pint in the sun for centuries.

-Visit The Boot and Shoe >Lancrigg
+Visit The Boot and Shoe >

 The line at Lancrigg is that they’re dog friendly because if your dog found out you’d visited without them, they’d never forgive you.
 Five of the bedrooms take dogs, as does the restaurant downstairs and the snug and smoky corner of the Poet’s Café Bar.
 Views from the outdoor tables are stunning and you can walk straight out of ancient woodland or take a long hike to Helm Crag before settling down to eat.